Frappart becomes 1st woman ref for men's World Cup match - NewsBreak

 Australia's emotions run high after rare World Cup win

-AL WAKRAH, Qatar — (AP) — Mitchell Duke celebrated scoring Australia's winning goal by forming a “J” with his fingers in a tribute to his son Jaxson, who was in the stands.
-Coach Graham Arnold dragged injured winger Martin Boyle — on crutches — into the...
+AL WAKRAH, Qatar (AP) — Mitchell Duke celebrated scoring Australia’s winning goal by forming a “J” with his fingers in a tribute to his son Jaxson, who was in the stands.
+Coach Graham Arnold dragged injured winger Martin Boyle — on crutches — into the celebratory huddle as fans sang merrily along to Men at Work’s “Down Under,” blaring over the stadium speakers after the final whistle.
+Later, Arnold was wiping away tears.
+It was an emotion-filled day for Australia, which beat Tunisia 1-0 Saturday for only its third win in 18 World Cup matches.

 9 Safest Places To Retire Abroad for Less Than $2,000 a Month